Contents

 Prof. Yingyong Zhao E-Mail

-Professor, Faculty of Life Science & Medicine, Northwest University, China
+Professor, Faculty of Life Science & Medicine, Northwest University, Xi’an, China

 Kidney disease and its complications are a major public health problem with increased morbidity and mortality worldwide.
 Patients with chronic kidney disease (CKD) are at increased risk for the development of cardiovascular disease (CVD) beyond traditional risk factors.
 The progression of CKD shows that patients reach end-stage renal disease and require renal replacement therapies such as hemodialysis, peritoneal dialysis and transplantation.
 Traditional clinical biomarkers of renal function (blood urea nitrogen and serum creatinine) are not sensitive or specific enough and only increase significantly after the presence of substantial CKD.
 Therefore, more sensitive biomarkers of CKD are needed.
 CKD-specific biomarkers at an early disease stage and early diagnosis of specific renal diseases would enable improved therapeutic treatment and reduced the personal and financial burdens.